NoharOSP/Perfect_Works_Build/README.md

 - CrossPendant: Fei exclusive. +1 Ether/Ether Def.
 Same effect as Holy Pendant.
 Initial equip on Fei.
 - NisanCross: Fei exclusive. +10 Ether/Ether Def.
 Same effect as Holy Pendant.
 Dropped by Ophiomorphous
 - CCracka GWhip: +90 Attack and Inflicts Slow on hit.
-Available to buy at Tammuz after Gate 2 (to be included).
+Available to buy at Tammuz after Gate 2
 - Lasher GWhip: +75 Attack and Inflicts Fuel Leak on hit.
-Available to buy in Nisan after Gate 1 (to be included).
+Available to buy in Nisan after Gate 1
 - Citan Jr Doll: Increases speed by 2.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Rico Jr Doll: Increases attack by 32.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Maria Jr Doll: Increases EtherDef by 40.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.